openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 # Java Component Build Environment
 A Java Component must be built using a version of the Java SDK that is compatible with the one used to build the Java Component Executor.
-The OpenMPF Java Component Executor is currently built using Java version 1.8.0_144.
+The OpenMPF Java Component Executor is currently built using OpenJDK 11.0.11.
 In general, the Java SDK is backwards compatible.

 Components should be supplied as a tar file, which includes not only the component library, but any other libraries or files needed for execution.
 This includes all other non-standard libraries used by the component (aside from the standard Linux and Java SDK libraries), and any configuration or data files.